sematext/docs/docs/logs/index-events-via-elasticsearch-api.md

 Typically, you'd put events with different structures in different types.
 For example, syslog messages in a type called "syslog", apache logs in a type called "apache".
-Essentially, the type can be anything, it's the token of your application that has to match.
+Essentially, the type can be anything and it is the token of your application that has to match.

-For performance reasons, we highly recommend using the [Bulk API](http://www.elasticsearch.org/guide/reference/api/bulk.html), because it allows you to send multiple events with a single request.
+For performance reasons we highly recommend using the [Bulk API](http://www.elasticsearch.org/guide/reference/api/bulk.html), because it allows you to send multiple events with a single request.
 For example, the following request sends three events: